UK equity income funds are one of the most popular types of investment fund for investors in the UK.

 The Investment Association (IA), the trade body and industry voice for UK investment managers, produces criteria that those in the UK equity income sector must meet.

-To be considered a UK equity income fund in the IA’s opinion, a fund’s holdings must be invested in at least 80% UK equities.
+To be considered a qualifying IA UK equity income fund, a fund’s holdings must be invested in at least 80 per cent UK equities.

 The fund must also “intend to achieve” a yield of:

-- Distributable income in excess of 100% of the FTSE All Share’s yield after three years.
+- Distributable income in excess of 100 per cent of the yield of the FTSE All-Share after three years.

-- Distributable income in excess of 90% of the FTSE All Share’s yield on an annual basis.
+- Distributable income in excess of 90 per cent of the yield of the FTSE All-Share on an annual basis.

-Visit the Investment Association website to find out more about the criteria that UK equity income funds must meet.
+Visit the Investment Association website to find out more about the criteria that a UK equity income fund must meet.

 Bonds, gilts, and more

-The remaining 20% of the funds are typically invested in a range of assets, including corporate bonds, government bonds (also known as gilts), and potentially some cash holdings.
+The remaining 20 percent of the funds are typically invested in a range of assets, including corporate bonds, government bonds (also known as gilts), and potentially some cash holdings.

 How do I make money from equity funds?